Fish in the Bay – 10-11 March 2018 UC Davis Trawls – English Sole & Herring are back!

 I made a couple of changes to the tables:

+a.
 Total Fish number is summed at upper right of each table. ( I removed the row that summed total fish species per station to simplify the table.)

 b.
 I continued addition of a row at bottom of each table to show Comb Jellies. ( I also snuck in a single tally of Philine snails at bottom of upper table.)
 As time goes on, it gets harder to ignore important invertebrates.